-- 5.6 A teacher, in relation to whom a GTCE conditional registration order or suspension order has been made, may apply to the Teaching Agency for a variation or revocation of any condition specified in the disciplinary order by submitting a written application which: - specifies the condition or conditions concerned;
+5.6 A teacher, in relation to whom a GTCE conditional registration order or suspension order has been made, may apply to the National College for Teaching & Leadership for a variation or revocation of any condition specified in the disciplinary order by submitting a written application which:

-- specifies whether the teacher is seeking variation or revocation of the condition(s) and, in the case of variation, the terms of the variation applied for; - specifies the grounds of the application; and - is accompanied by all documents relied on in support of the application. - 5.7 On receipt of the application the Teaching Agency will consider the application.
+- specifies the condition or conditions concerned; - specifies whether the teacher is seeking variation or revocation of the condition(s) and, in the case of variation, the terms of the variation applied for: - specifies the grounds of the application; and - is accompanied by all documents relied on in support of the application. - 5.7 On receipt of the application the National College for Teaching & Leadership will consider the application.
 Any decision to vary or revoke a condition shall be made public.